 Enjoy your new-to-you winter gear

-Stay warm and cozy for all Minnesota winter has to offer while knowing you reduced waste and supported the secondhand economy.
-Now all that’s left is to hit the trails, hills, or even just your backyard outfitted in your used winter gear!
+Stay warm and cozy during the Minnesota winter while knowing you eco-consciously chose to reduce waste and support the secondhand economy.
+Now hit the trails, hills, or even just your backyard outfitted in your used winter gear.